 Hillsboro is a somewhat small city located in the state of Texas.
 With a population of 8,321 people and five constituent neighborhoods, Hillsboro is the 246th largest community in Texas.

-The per capita income in Hillsboro in 2010 was $15,118, which is low income relative to Texas and the nation.
-This equates to an annual income of $60,472 for a family of four.
-Hillsboro also has one of the higher rates of people living in poverty in the nation, with 30.69% of its population below the federal poverty line.
+The per capita income in Hillsboro in 2010 was $15,625, which is low income relative to Texas and the nation.
+This equates to an annual income of $62,500 for a family of four.
+However, Hillsboro contains both very wealthy and poor people as well.
+Hillsboro also has one of the higher rates of people living in poverty in the nation, with 34.59% of its population below the federal poverty line.

-Hillsboro is a very ethnically-diverse city.
+Hillsboro is an extremely ethnically-diverse city.
 The people who call Hillsboro home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Hillsboro, accounting for 42.94% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hillsboro residents report their race to be White, followed by Black or African-American.
-Hillsboro also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 42.39% of the city’s residents.
 Important ancestries of people in Hillsboro include Irish, English, French , and Scots-Irish.

 The most common language spoken in Hillsboro is English.
 Other important languages spoken here include Spanish and Vietnamese.